phaserjs/phaser-ce/README.md

 ### New Features

 * Phaser.Sound#playOnce flags a sound for deletion after it is played once.
 This is a simple method for avoiding [adding](https://photonstorm.github.io/phaser-ce/Phaser.SoundManager.html#add) new Sound objects for sounds that are intended to just be played once and done.
+* A final State#loadUpdate call is made right before the loader is reset, when Loader#progress is 100, instead of after, when Loader#progress is 0 (#468).

 ### Updates